DaltonGOO/bim-coordinator-resources/README.md

-# bim-coordinator-blog-resources
+# bim-coordinator-resources
-This repo contains resource files for my blog post.
+This repo contains files from YouTube vids and blog post.